It is with great sadness that we have to report the death of Howard Mounsey from cancer on 28th November 2017 at the age of 86.

 In his day, he was a keen sportsman, playing cricket for his village, rugby for his school and football for his University before taking up tennis and later becoming a regular golfer.
 He was also a very dedicated (and at times highly critical) follower and supporter of Sheffield United FC, having attended his first match at the age of 3.
 Together with Jane, he shared a love of walking, listening to music, travel (particularly to France and Madeira) and theatre (especially opera and ballet but also musicals and plays).
 He was an avid reader and had a lifelong love of Shakespeare, dating back to an involvement in local amateur dramatics in his boyhood village, and could quote long passages from Henry V and Hamlet amongst others even into his 80s.

 Howard is survived by his wife Jane, their three children Simon, Andrew and Helen, as well as seven grandchildren and one great-grandchild.
 The family have been touched by the many kind words which have been written about Howard by people in the industry.
-His funeral will be held at Chesterfield Crematorium on Thursday 21 December at 12pm with a gathering afterwards at Chesterfield FC’s Proact Stadium.
-Anyone attending the funeral who would like to make a floral tribute, please bring just a single flower, either red or white, to be placed on the casket.
+His funeral was held at Chesterfield Crematorium on Thursday 21 December at 12pm with a gathering afterwards at Chesterfield FC’s Proact Stadium.
 Charitable donations in Howard’s memory can be made to Ashgate Hospice (www.ashgatehospicecare.org.uk).